zwimer/Text-Transformation/tests/README.md

 The following test cases each assume the system is up and running, and that every other part is functioning correctly.

+These test cases are for when text tranformation is called.

 For the following test cases, assume the list of stop words is as follows:
 1. megaphone
 2. couch